suganth1997/the-method-video-files/the_method/script.md

 * Computing this infinite sum with a manipulation trick, we have the area of parabola in terms of the area of the inscribed triangle, and calculating area of triangles was known as half base into height.

-* Next we will actually move on to 'The Method' which is again to calculate the area of the parabola.
+* This was one method and now we will actually move on to 'The Method' which is again to calculate the area of the parabola.

 ## The Method
 `the method -- parabola`